UW-Macrostrat/stromatolites_demo/README.md

 make
 ````

-Edit `credentials` with the connection credentials for your local Postgres database.
+Edit `credentials` with your username for your local Postgres database.

 To create a database with the data included in `/setup/usgs_example`: